Sylius/Sylius/UPGRADE-1.13.md

    - `MessageDispatcher` will be migrated  to `CommandDispatcher`.
    - `MessageHandler` will be migrated  to `CommandHandler`.
    - Example: Within the `Sylius\Bundle\CoreBundle`, the `MessageHandler\OrderHandler` class will be migrated to `CommandHandler\OrderHandler`.
 This pattern will be mirrored across other bundles in the system.

+1. The behavior of the `sylius:install:setup` command has changed, because `Sylius\Bundle\CoreBundle\Installer\Setup\LocaleSetup` has been updated.
+   Now, it automatically replaces the existing `locale` parameter in the configuration with the one provided for the store.